Email

 What Are Common Treatments?

-Living with Spondyloarthritis
+Living with Axial Spondyloarthritis

-Updated February 2023 by Cheryl Crow, MOT, OTR/L, and reviewed by the American College of Rheumatology.
+Updated February 2025 by Rebecca Manno, MD, MHS, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.